thages/TimeSeriesAPI/README.md

 # TimeSeriesAPI

+ This is a simple repository for tests.
- Return values from uploaded csv file.
+ Returns values from uploaded csv file.

+> ℹ️ Start server and upload this [file](https://github.com/thages/TimeSeriesAPI/ApiBackend/Assets) with a post request.